douglasgoodwin/creativemachines_w25/WEEK02/paragraphs to analyze.md

 ## paragraphs to analyze

-Pick one of these quotes and work with another student to discuss your textual analysis.
+Pick one of these paragraphs for analysis.
+Share your work with another student.
+Discuss strategies for doing textual analysis with an LLM (ChatGPT/Gemini/ClaudeAI).